pantheon-systems/hackbright/README.md

 * Are community members from an affluent childhood more to have a technical degree?
 * Are there any common answers among people who identify as other than M or F?
 * (see common questions below)
+* BONUS: What's another insight you had from the data?

 ### Group Two
 Spirit guides: Kim+Ian